How a Block is Made

 - Circuit:

-). - Purpose: To verify the locally generated CFC proof, ensure it's a legitimate and registered function, and prove that the UPS state (user's
+UPSCFCStandardTransactionCircuit(or variants for deferred transactions likeUPSVerifyPopDeferredTxStepGadget). - Purpose: To verify the locally generated CFC proof, ensure it's a legitimate and registered function, and prove that the UPS state (user's

-root, debt trees, transaction counters) is correctly updated based on the CFC's outcome.
+UCONroot, debt trees, transaction counters) is correctly updated based on the CFC's outcome.
 It also recursively verifies the proof from the previous UPS step. - Process:

 - Inputs/Witnesses: